Azure-Samples/svc-invoke-dapr-nodejs/README.md

-# Dapr Service Invocation
+# Microservice communication using service invoke (sync)

-In this quickstart, you'll create two microservices that communivate using Dapr's service invocation API.
-With Dapr’s Service Invocation API, your application can communicate reliably and securely with other applications.
+In this quickstart, you'll create two microservices that communicate using Dapr's Service Invocation API.
+The Service Invocation API enables your applications to communicate reliably and securely by leveraging auto-mTLS and built-in retries.

 ![](images/service-invocation-quickstart.png)